cisco/open-nFAPI/README.md

 Note : Pinning the simulators to unused cores will produce more consistent behaviour.

+Note : You may have to run the processes with sudo to be able to set the real time scheduling and priority

 ### vnf simulator

 To run the vnf simulator you need to specify the port the vnf will listen for p5 connection request upon and also the xml configuration file